Exploring the Concept of Daily Prayer

 “Lead us not into temptation” is where we ask God for protection.
 Evil spirits or beings may try and mislead us by luring us down a dark path.
 By asking God for protection, we can urge him to keep us on the right, moral path.

 We are showing that we put our faith and trust in God.
-This is an important step because without faith and without trust, any daily prayer will ultimately become meaningless.
+This is an important step because, without faith and trust, and daily prayer will ultimately become meaningless.
 Put your heart and soul into the prayer so that God knows and feels your devotion.

 “For thine is the kingdom and the power, and the glory…” is our acknowledgment of two things: God’s power throughout the universe, but also his wisdom and knowledge.